markus7017/myfiles/shelly/usecases/ShellyUC Smart Roller.md

 - Older versions might worked, but are not covered here.

 Refer to the documentation how to upgrade to the current version and where you should watch for necessary adaptions.
+By the way: There is a good README for the binding, RTFM if you know what I mean :-) Latest version is always available [here](https://github.com/markus7017/myfiles/blob/master/shelly/README.md) as part of the DEV build (see below).

 Ideally the upgrade could be performed on a Raspberry with
 ```